Gulf Cartel leader caught crossing illegally near La Paloma

 The night before his arrest, there was a gunfight in Reynosa that resulted in the death of a state police officer.

-The criminal complaint against Garcia-Cantu doesn’t say why he crossed the Rio Grande on foot.
+The criminal complaint against Garcia-Cantu doesn’t say why he crossed the Rio Grande on foot, but a records check on the man conducted by Border Patrol revealed he was the subject of a DEA drug trafficking investigation.

 The charging document does, however, say that he admitted to being in charge of smuggling marijuana in the Los Indios area and made an annual profit of $302,400.